jahirfiquitiva/Medicode/README.md

 # Medicode

-This app is just an implementation of some things I "learnt" this semester.
+This app is just an implementation of some things I learnt this semester.

 # License